By Saksham Dwivedi, CNLU

 a.
 Any insurable property (that is to say, any ship, goods or other movables) is exposed to maritime perils;

-- Any liability to a third party may be incurred by the owner of, or other person interested in or responsible for, insurable property, by reason of maritime perils.
+- Any liability to a third party may be incurred by the owner of, or other people interested in or responsible for, insurable property, by reason of maritime perils.

 In Richards v.
 Forest Land, Timber and Railways Co.
 Ltd., it was observed,